OHDSI/QueryLibrary/inst/shinyApps/QueryLibrary/queries/drug/D14_Find_drugs_for_an_indication.md

         drug.concept_id      as drug_concept_id,
         drug.concept_name    as drug_concept_name,
         drug.concept_code    as drug_concept_code
- FROM   concept drug,
+ FROM   @vocab.concept drug,
-        concept_ancestor a
+        @vocab.concept_ancestor a
  WHERE  a.ancestor_concept_id   = 21000039
  AND    a.descendant_concept_id = drug.concept_id
  AND         drug.standard_concept = 'S'